Azure/azure-event-hubs/samples/DotNet/Microsoft.Azure.EventHubs/GeoDRClient/readme.md

 The Geo DR actions could be

 *	CreatePairing
 For creating a paired region.
-After this, you should see metadata (i.e. event hubs, consumer groups, throughput units etc. replicated to the secondary namespace).
+After this, you should see metadata (i.e. Event Hubs, consumer groups, throughput units etc. replicated to the secondary namespace).

 *	FailOver
 Simulating a failover.
 After this action, the secondary namespace becomes the primary